Drupal-10-Compatibility/_project-template/README.md

 1. Remove the line `drupal/project_name` from `composer.json` but save it.
 1. Run the command `composer install`.
 1. Restore the line you removed in Step 1.
+1. Run the command `composer show --all drupal/project_name`.
+The `versions` line shows the available branches and tags.
+One of these should match the "dev version" you noted above.
+You may have to strip `8.x-`.
 1. Run the command `composer create-project` and enter the project name, machine name, and branch that you noted above.
 1. Review the changes made by that command.